These Easy Apple Cinnamon Pecan Scones are a perfect fall breakfast treat. They also pair beautifully with your favorite tea or a hot cup of coffee.

 Powdered Sugar: Powdered sugar quickly dissolves in the milk creating a smooth glaze rather than a gritty one.

-Milk: Make sure to add the milk slowly.
+Milk: Make sure to add the milk to the powdered sugar slowly.
 Adding just enough to make the glaze the consistency you want.

-Cut in the cold butter.
-Cut the butter into 4 pieces and added it to the food processor.
+Step 2: Cut the butter into 4 pieces and added it to the food processor.
 Pulse a few times to chop and incorporate the butter into the dry ingredients.
 Continue processing until the butter pieces are the size of peas.
 Transfer to a large bowl.
+(Images 1 & 2)

-Add the mix-ins.
-Fold the apples and pecans into the dry ingredients.
+Step 3: Fold the apples and pecans into the dry ingredients.
+(Image 3)

+Step 5: Pour the dough onto a lightly floured surface.
+Knead the dough a few times until it begins to come together.
 Flatten the dough and fold it into thirds like you would a letter.
 Give the dough a quarter turn and repeat this flattening and folding process two more times.
+(Photos 5 & 6)

 By folding the dough you will literally be creating layers of flour and butter, creating flakey layers, and encouraging the scones to rise.
 The dough will be a bit sticky, do not add extra flour.
 The moist dough gives the scones a soft texture and helps them to rise.

-Refrigerate for at least 30 minutes.
+Step 8: Transfer the scones to a parchment paper-lined baking sheet.
 To prevent the scones from spreading chill in the refrigerator for 30 minutes.
+(Photo 8)

-Brush tops with heavy cream.
+Step 9: Preheat the oven to 425°F (220°C) and brush tops with heavy cream.
 Brushing with heavy creams will encourage browning.
+(Photo 9)

 Whether or not you peel the apples is down to personal preference.
 Once cooked I don't mind the apple peel.
 It softens as it bakes and is not noticeable to me.
 I also appreciate the extra fiber it adds to the scones making them healthier.